OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Locomotion/InterfaceSpec-Locomotion.md

 ## Device class summary
 This class of devices encompasses a range of systems, many referred to as "omni-directional treadmills" (ODT), designed to provide a walking-type navigation input into a virtual environment, on a *2D ground plane*.

+Russ: This sounds exactly like a tracker that never reports going off the Z=0 plane.
+The concept of locomotion may be better thought of in terms of the transformation hierearchy that lives within OSVR and which is ultimately interfaced to the application's transformation hierarchy.
+The two eye positions are used to specify the viewpoint.
+The body center is used to specify the interaction with the world (whether from the user walking physically or locomoting using this interface).
+The vrpn_Tracker_AnalogFly can be configured to do exactly this 2D motion based on analog inputs.
+I wouldn't recommend adding another whole message type that is just a subset of tracker and that otherwise behaves the same way as a tracker; devices will now have to accept two message types that basically mean the same thing.
+One way to implement something like this would be a constrain filter that projects onto a plane (or onto the local appropraite ground height).

 ### Examples
 - Cyberith Virtualizer: <http://cyberith.com/product/>
 - Virtuix Omni: <http://www.virtuix.com/products/>